-Every software developer at least once in his or her career has found out how easy it is to destroy the look and performance of half of the application, even so the last changeset was about changes in this second, theoretically disconnected half.
+All software product developement specialists at least once have found out how easy it is to destroy the look and performance of half of the application, even so the last changeset was about changes in this second, theoretically disconnected half.
 Unfortunately this is the nature of the malice of inanimate objects that you have to live with.
 Test engineers can help with that and this is the post about their work and tools.

 Writing and automatic testing doesn’t differ that much from traditional source code writing, because, similarly to an application, automatic tests are created with the help of programming languages like C# or Python.
 A test engineer or ‘software developer in tests’, as they’re also called, have to pick the right language, IDE, framework to develop the tests in and the driver – a tool for translating the code to the specific actions run by a browser.